hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/create/crypto/orderer/Readme.md

 **shell** : This command check if CA certs exists in vault, if yes, it moves the certificate to the specified directory.
 **vault* : This variable contains details of vault from network.yaml.
 It comes from previous calling playbook(deploy-network,yaml)

+#### 3.1.
+Check if ca key already created
+This task check if CA key exists in vault, if not this should fail.
+If yes, get the key.
+##### Input Variables
+    *component_name: The name of the component
+    *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **environment** : It includes the list of environment variables.
+**shell** : This command check if CA key exists in vault, if yes, it moves the key to the specified directory.
+**vault* : This variable contains details of vault from network.yaml.
+It comes from previous calling playbook(deploy-network,yaml)

 #### 4. Check if orderer msp already created
 This task Check orderer msp already created.
 ##### Input Variables